Instax Mini 11: Specifications

 The Fujifilm Instax Mini 11 has a 60 mm ƒ/12.7 lens, similar to other Fujifilm Instax Mini cameras.
 The camera has a fully automatic exposure system and shutter speeds that vary automatically between ½ and 1/250 s.
 The lens is made of glass.
 It also has a selfie mode with a built-in selfie mirror.
 It operates with two high-power batteries.

 Design

 The camera has curved edges and has a modern and compact look.
 It is smaller than the Mini 9 and lighter, and has different material around the lens and interchangeable shutter button stickers in different colors.

 The Fujifilm Instax Mini 11 is available in five pastel colors: blush pink, charcoal gray, lilac purple, sky blue, and ice white.
 A version with design cues taken from K-pop group BTS's single "Butter" is available in a buttery yellow hue and with jewel graphics and heart motifs.

 Instax Mini film

 The Instax Mini instant film image size is 46 × 62 mm.
 The prints themselves are 54 × 86 mm.
-The film is available in white backgrounds as well as black, Blue Marble, Monochrome, Pink Lemonade, Macaron, Rainbow, and Confetti backgrounds.
+The film is available in white backgrounds as well as black, Blue Marble, Monochrome, Pink Lemonade, Macaron, Rainbow, Confetti and various other backgrounds.